MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-connect-apps.md

 - [Getting started with connect apps](https://docs.microsoft.com/en-us/dynamics-nav/developer/devenv-develop-connect-apps-for-fin)  <!-- shift to the new one -->
 - [Overview of connection endpoints and authentication options](https://docs.microsoft.com/en-us/dynamics-nav/endpoints-apis-for-dynamics)
 <!-- - Link to blogpost – haven’t been created yet  [Symbol] NOTE: waiting on input from Peter  -->
-- If your Connect app requires a specific setup in Dynamics 365 Business Central, you can add objects by following the guide on developing Add-on apps in combination with using the Connect API.
+- If your Connect app requires a specific setup in Dynamics 365 Business Central, you can add objects. by following the guide on developing Add-on apps in combination with using the Connect API.
 Find the guide on how to develop Add-on apps [here](readiness-add-on-apps.md).